 The policy backfired.
 The influx in question was so sudden and overwhelming, so ill-managed and badly conceived, it was equivalent to an overdose.
 The lands accepting the visitors were unable to cope.
 The visitors were clueless as to the local customs, the whole situation propped up on a fuzzy idea with no platform or backbone, no way to execute it successfully.

-There were protests, disputes, causes for concern, a call to sit down and think things through (plus a wave of racist crap that usually accompanies issues concerning immigrants, but fuck the racists, they’re morons!) and yet none of the claims to reason were heeded.
+There were protests, disputes, causes for concern, a call to sit down and think things through (plus a wave of racist crap that usually accompanies issues concerning immigrants, but screw the racists, they’re morons!) and yet none of the claims to reason were heeded.
 The calls for patience and caution were conflated with racism and bigotry, all criticisms rejected, the policy being pushed through.
 The goodness of the soul was invoked by the self-proclaimed champions of charity, and the gates were opened to the sounds of the mantra of the saints among us — as if we, the objectors, were monsters — the saints pointing to us, dismissing us and our arguments, rejecting all criticism, telling everyone, ‘What if it were us out there?
 Open the gates, now, and we’ll figure out how to handle the situation as we go along.’